The Arsenic-Based-Life Aftermath

 Just after Thanksgiving, Marshall L. Reaves got a package in the mail.
 He’d been anticipating it for months.
 And scientists worldwide were anticipating the answers that package might bring.

+Redfield and coworkers posted GFAJ-1 data to Redfield’s blog.
+Visit these blog posts for select data and explanations.

 The special delivery for Reaves, a graduate student in chemist Joshua D. Rabinowitz’ lab at Princeton University, contained several small plastic tubes holding DNA.
-The samples came from GFAJ-1, the microbe that’s lived in infamy ever since researchers plucked it from California’s arsenic-rich Mono Lake and claimed it has arsenic in place of phosphorus in its biomolecules, including DNA (Science, DOI: 10.1126/science.1197258; C&EN, Dec.
-6, 2010, page 36).
+The DNA came from GFAJ-1, the microbe that’s lived in infamy ever since researchers plucked it from California’s arsenic-rich Mono Lake and claimed it has arsenic in place of phosphorus in its biomolecules, including DNA (C&EN, Dec.
+6, 2010, page 36; Science, DOI: 10.1126/science.1197258).
 The package came from University of British Columbia microbiologist Rosemary J. Redfield, Reaves’s collaborator and one of the work’s many critics (C&EN, Dec.
 13, 2010, page 7).

-This month, Redfield posted online mass spectrometry data Reaves obtained by analyzing the package’s contents along with the conclusion she and her colleagues reached based in part on those results—that the DNA from GFAJ-1 contains no arsenic.
+This month, Redfield posted online mass spectrometry data Reaves obtained by analyzing the package’s contents along with the conclusion, based in part on those results, that she and her colleagues reached: The DNA from GFAJ-1 contains no arsenic.
 Compared with the high-profile press conference, front-page headlines, and scientific backlash the original report generated, which included eight rebuttals published in Science (C&EN, June 6, 2011, page 7), the response to Reaves’s preliminary data has thus far been sedate.
 But the so-called arsenic-life paper has left a noticeable footprint on science and science communication just over a year after its publication.

 The lead researcher on the original report, Felisa Wolfe-Simon, has been delving deeper into GFAJ-1’s biology and chemistry.
 Other researchers are also studying GFAJ-1, which stands for “Give Felisa a Job,” a name designed to highlight Wolfe-Simon’s quest to trade temporary scientific positions for a permanent post.
 Still other scientists are looking into arsenic biochemistry in general.